-- The American University in Dubai is officially licensed by the UAE Ministry of Education (MOE).
-The MOE has accredited the university's undergraduate programs in Architecture, Business Administration, Communication and Information Studies, Engineering, International Studies, Psychology, Interior Design and Visual Communication and graduate programs in Business Administration, Construction Management, Education, and Leadership and Innovation in Contemporary Media, in addition to Certificate programs in Middle Eastern Studies (undergraduate) and Professional Teaching (graduate).
+• The American University in Dubai is officially licensed by the UAE Ministry of Education (MOE).
+The MOE has accredited the university's undergraduate programs in Architecture, Biology, Business Administration, Communication and Information Studies, Engineering, International Studies, Psychology, Interior Design and Visual Communication and graduate programs in Artificial Intelligence, Business Administration, Construction Management, Education, Innovation Management, International Affairs, Leadership and Innovation in Contemporary Media, and Urban Design and Digital Environments in addition to Certificate program in Middle Eastern Studies (undergraduate).

 U.A.E.
-Ministry: PO Box 45133, Abu Dhabi, U.A.E.; tel.: +971-2-642-7772 - AUD is permitted by the Knowledge and Human Development Authority (KHDA).
+Ministry: PO Box 45133, Abu Dhabi, U.A.E.; tel.: +971-2-642-7772

+- AUD is permitted by the Knowledge and Human Development Authority (KHDA).
 KHDA: Block 8, Academic City, P.O.
-Box 500008, Dubai, U.A.E., tel.: +971-4-3640000 - AUD is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Bachelor's and Master's degrees (see http://www.sacscoc.org).
-Contact SACSCOC at 1866 Southern Lane, Decatur, Georgia, 30033-4097 or call +1-404-679-4500 exclusively for matters specific to the accreditation of the American University in Dubai.
-Inquiries about AUD regarding topics such as admissions, tuition, educational programs, etc., should be addressed directly to AUD and not to SACSCOC. - Authorized under the Nonpublic Postsecondary Educational Institutions Act of 1990.
-NPEC: 2082 East Exchange Place, Suite 220, Tucker, Georgia 30084-5305; tel.: +1-770-414-3300 - The School of Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Box 500008, Dubai, U.A.E., tel.: +971-4-3640000 - AUD is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Baccalaureate and Master's degree levels.
+Questions about the accreditation of AUD may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 USA, by calling +1 (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org). - Authorized under the Nonpublic Postsecondary Educational Institutions Act of 1990.
+NPEC: 2082 East Exchange Place, Suite 220, Tucker, Georgia 30084-5305; tel.: +1-770-414-3300 - The School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).